DIGImend/digimend-kernel-drivers/README.md

 ### Installing Debian package ###

-If you're using Debian or a derived distro, such as Ubuntu, please try using the experimental .deb package.
-If it works for you, this will remove the need to reinstall the driver after each kernel upgrade.
+If you're using Debian or a derived distro, such as Ubuntu, and are installing a release, please use the .deb package.
+If you're not using a Debian-based distro, or the .deb package didn't work, you can install the driver using DKMS, or manually, as described below.

-If you're not using a Debian-based distro, or the .deb package didn't work, you can try installing the driver using DKMS directly, if you know how, or manually as described below.
+### Installing from source ###

-### Installing source package with DKMS ###
+Source is either an unpacked release tarball (.tar.gz file), an unpacked source code archive downloaded from GitHub (.zip file), or source code checked out from Git.

-If you know how to use DKMS, you can try installing the package with it directly, employing the experimental DKMS support.
+Before installing from source in any way, make sure you have the headers for your kernel installed (on Debian-based systems):

-### DKMS issue preventing correct installation ###
+    sudo apt-get install -y "linux-headers-$(uname -r)"

-If you're installing Debian packages, or installing source packages with DKMS directly, you might hit a bug in DKMS which prevents some of the driver modules from installing.
-If you do, you will see a message like this while trying to install the drivers:
+or (on Fedora-based systems):

-    hid-uclogic.ko:
+    sudo dnf install -y "kernel-devel-uname-r == $(uname -r)"

-    Running module version sanity check.
+If you get "Error: Unable to find a match" from the above command, make sure your kernel is up-to-date, and if not, update it and try again.

-    Error!
-Module version 7 for hid-uclogic.ko
+#### Installing from source with DKMS ####

-    is not newer than what is already found in kernel 4.9.0-5-amd64 (7).
+DKMS (Dynamic Kernel Module Support) is a system for installing out-of-tree Linux kernel modules, such as DIGImend kernel drivers.
+It helps make sure the modules are built with correct kernel headers and are properly installed, and also automatically reinstalls the modules when the kernel is updated.

-    You may override by specifying --force.
+Installing with DKMS is the recommended way of installing development versions of DIGImend kernel drivers.

-For details see [upstream pull-request fixing the issue][dkms_issue_pr].
+To install with DKMS, make sure you have the `dkms` package installed (on Debian-based distros):

-To fix that you can apply the patch linked above yourself, or execute the below command:
+    sudo apt-get install -y dkms

-    sudo sed -i -e 's/\<unset res$/res=()/' /usr/sbin/dkms
+or (on Fedora-based distros):

-Be aware that the operation the above command does is inexact, and might not work, or might break DKMS.
-You've been warned.
-In any case, simply reinstall DKMS to restore it if something goes wrong.
+    sudo dnf install -y dkms

-### Installing source package manually ###
+After that, run the following command from the source directory to install:

-To build the drivers run `make` in the package's directory.
+    sudo make dkms_install

-To install the drivers run `sudo make install` in the package's directory.
+Watch for any errors in the output, and if the drivers installed successfully, they will be automatically rebuilt and reinstalled each time the kernel is updated.

-Make sure the previous versions of the drivers were unloaded from memory with the following commands:
+#### Installing from source manually ####

-    sudo rmmod hid-kye
+To install from source manually, first build the drivers.
+Run the following command in the source directory:

-    sudo rmmod hid-uclogic
+    make

-    sudo rmmod hid-huion
+Then, to install the drivers, run this command in the same directory:

-and reconnect the tablet.
-Or simply reboot the machine.
+    sudo make install

-Note that if you built and installed the driver with `make` and `sudo make install` as described above, you will need to do that again after each kernel upgrade.
+Note that if you built and installed the drivers this way, you will need to run `make clean` in the source directory, and then redo the above, after each kernel upgrade.

-### SSL errors during installation ###
+#### SSL errors during installation ####

 On Ubuntu, and possibly other distros, the driver installation process attempts to cryptographically sign the modules being installed.
 Most of the